mahedjaved/AmazonScrapperETL/README.md

 link to DB -> (https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks)

+On the other hand, `Visual Studio` is an integrated development enviroment (IDE), a tool used to develop computer programmes, web apps, web services and mobile apps.
+Visual Studio comes with various `workloads`, a bundle of tools that aid in further productive development.

+Then, `SQL Server Data Tools (SSDT)` is a modern development tool for building SQL Server relational databases, Azure SQL Databases, Analysis Services data models, Integration Services packages and Reporting Services reports.

+Finally, `SSIS, SSAS and SSRS` are incorporated as part of SQL Server Data Tools.
+This is present as the extensions for Visual Studio, the extensions are `SQL Server Integration Services Projects` (SSIS), then `Microsoft Reporting Services Projects` (SSRS) and then finally, `Microsoft Analysis Services Projects` (SSAS).
-This milestone we first setup SQL Server, download the sample `AdventureWorks dataset` version 2016.
-Connect *SQL Server Developer 2019* version with *SQL Server Management Studio 2019* and Visual Studio.

-The database is restored as follows.
+In this milestone, firstly the SQL Server was setup, then the sample database `AdventureWorks dataset` version 2016 was downloaded.
+The *SQL Server (Developer version) 2019*  was made to connect with *SQL Server Management Studio 2019*.
+Here, the database was restored as follows.

 ![Alt text](<Screenshot 2023-12-18 at 21.16.57.png>)

 ![Alt text](<Screenshot 2023-12-18 at 21.20.37.png>)

+Next, Visual Studio 2019 (the Community edition) was installed.
+Three workloads were chosen, the ASP.Net Core web development workload, the .NET Framework for desktop development and cloud engineering and the Data storage and processing.
+Once setup, the apppropriate SSIS, SSRS and SSAS extensions were installed.

 ---

  ### Milestone 2